microprediction/monteprediction/TFRO.md

 ## Are you hiring?
 Currently not but if you are good enough, you won't need a job.
 Create an awesome algorithm on CrunchDAO and hand it down to your grandchildren.

-That said,
-- I try to dump job postings in the microprediction slack (bottom of page [here](https://www.monteprediction.com/) ).
-- I shall list job opennings for my own firm here too as they arise.

-## Questions I am unlikely to answer
-You can help me by...
-- Not asking me if I've considered using AI in my business.
-- Not asking me if I need consultants.
-- Not replying to the link I sent you with "what is this link?".
-It's a link.
-You discover what it goes to when you click on it.
-(You cannot imagine how often I've got this question).
-- Not forcing me to very graciously decline your kind offer to discuss my org chart in great detail with a complete stranger.
-- Not reaching out to me with a pitch that begins with a declarative statement like "Firms are doing blah blah blah" or "Companies are finding that ...".
-This will make me want to strangle you.
-- Not offering a limited time trial of anything at all, ever.

 ## I "would like to learn more about my business"
 Terrific.
 Best way would be to: